Google Maps Image 2016

 The National Center for Home Food Preservation (NCHFP) is a publicly-funded center for research and education on home food preservation.

-It has at least two roles:
+The National Center appears to have at least two roles:

 - conduct and coordinate research to further develop knowledge in the field;